jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ```

 ### maintenance window
-We can define when a the maintenance window starts (UTC time!).
+We can define when a the maintenance window starts (UTC time).
 By default, the maintenance windows ends 4 hours after the start.
 We start it at 3 in the morning.
 ```bash
 sudo -u www-data php /var/www/nextcloud/occ config:system:set maintenance_window_start --type=integer --value=1